-2018-19 MILESTONES BY DECEMBER 31, 2018: a) Delivery of all critical system functionality including fixes to major issues identified during the User Acceptance Testing and the "Go Live" production rollout by October 31, 2018. b) Delivery, testing and implementation of system functionality for the Member Self-Service.
-BY MARCH 31, 2019: Delivery, testing and implementation of additional system functionality for Docushare and Workflow integration.
+2018-19 2019-20 MILESTONES BY DECEMBER 31, 2018: a) Delivery of all critical system functionality including fixes to major issues identified during the User Acceptance Testing and the "Go Live" production rollout by October 31, 2018.
+BY JUNE 30, 2019: a) Delivery, testing and implementation of system functionality for the Member Self-Service (Phase 4C).
+BY DECEMBER 31, 2019 (EXTEND INTO NEXT FISCAL YEAR): b) Delivery, testing and implementation of additional system functionality for DocuShare and Workflow integration (Phase 4B).
 2018-19 RESOURCES On May 21, 2015, the Board approved an amount not-to-exceed \$9.02 million to implement a new Pension Administration System (PAS) (3 years) and provide post-implementation services (5 years) by Conduent State and Local Systems, Inc. The Board also approved LRWL, Inc. to provide oversight project management and quality assurance services for an amount not to exceed \$1.16 million.
-Approximately \$1.92 million for the PARIS Project is included in the 2018-19 Budget, \$1,700,000 for Conduent State and Local Systems, Inc. and \$217,200 for LRWL, Inc.
+Approximately \$1.92 million for the PARIS Project is included in the 2018- 19 Budget, \$1,700,000 for Conduent State and Local Systems, Inc. and \$217,200 for LRWL, Inc.